 Now you can read your Skillpipe manuals offline – like D365FO MOCs

-The below news about the Skillpipe tool for accessing Microsoft Official Courseware (MOC) is based on newsletters from Arvato (the Skillpipe tool provider), and our own experience with the Skillpipe tool.
+The below news about the Skillpipe tool for accessing Microsoft Official Courseware (MOC) is based on newsletters from Arvato (the Skillpipe tool provider), Microsoft, and our own experience with the Skillpipe tool.

 Update 2021, October 14

 Last month Arvato introduced the improved highlight and note-taking feature in Skillpipe which includes a rich text editor and the ability to edit notes directly within the notes tab.

 Arvato has now increased the built-in character limit that can be entered into a single note so that users are able to enrich their notes with more information.

 Users can now insert hyperlinks into their notes.
 This function for example allows trainers to share additional study material with their students or for students to enhance their own notes.